Are the 12 Days of Dionysus the Ancient Greek Origins of Christmas?

 Dionysus -Bacchus- Simeon Solomon (1867).

-Dionysus is the ancient Greek god of the grape-harvest, winemaking, fertility, orchards and fruit, vegetation, insanity, ritual madness, religious ecstasy, festivity and theatre; as you can see, he had a lot on his plate!
+Dionysus is the ancient Greek god of the grape-harvest, winemaking, fertility, orchards and fruit, vegetation, insanity, ritual madness, religious ecstasy, festivity and theatre.

 He was known by the Romans as Bacchus and the frenzy induced by him is bakkheia.